Oct19/s-bot-stm32/README.md

 * Sometimes OLED screen fail to initiate, seems to be hardware issue.
 Hard stop added to help detect this issue early on
 * xTimerStart does not work, need to use xTimerChangePeriodFromISR() even from task
 * Force sensor box stuck in 485 auto upload readings mode.
 Reset the box wont help; box is not responding to any commands
+* If multipule UART_Tansmit_DMA functions were called, the later ones are sometimes not working
+* Stepper_GetSpeedLevel: when spped is negative and levels >3, freeze

 ## TODO